We offer therapeutic counselling services to families, couples, individuals & children, in areas such as:

 Though it is single-session-format, needs/complexity often require several sessions.
 Referrals to other counselling can be provided if requested, or for personal fit.
 Rapid Access Counselling is a province-wide initiative with numerous counselors throughout the province all available to you through video, telephone and in-person counselling.

-To book an appointment: Please call: 306-922-3202 or email cfspa@sasktel.net.
+306-922-3202 or email cfspa@sasktel.net.

 You can also visit the website: www.counsellingconnectsask.ca